Evaluation of Large Language Models via Coupled Token Generation: Introduction

+Under sampling-based decoding, given an input prompt, LLMs generate a sequence of tokens (\eg, sub-words) as output using a non-deterministic autoregressive process~\citep{bengio2000neural,radford2019language}.
+At each time step, they first use a neural network to map the prompt and the (partial) sequence of tokens generated so far to a token distribution.
+Then, they use a sampler to draw the next token at random from the token distribution.
+Finally, they append the next token to the (partial) sequence of tokens, and continue until a special end-of-sequence token is sampled.
+To illustrate why, in the context of LLM evaluation and ranking, one may like to control for the randomization underpinning sampling-based decoding, we will use a stylized example.
 Consider that we are given two LLMs $m$ and $m'$ and we need to evaluate the accuracy of their responses to the prompts of a benchmark dataset.
 However, we are not told that both LLMs are in reality identical copies of each other.
 It is easy to see that, due to the randomization of the autoregressive processes used by $m$ and $m'$, there may exist prompts where the (correctness of) their answers differ.
 As a consequence, one may need many responses to the prompts of the benchmark dataset to conclude confidently that $m$ and $m'$ achieve the same accuracy.
 In our work, we show both theoretically and empirically that controlling for the randomization of the autoregressive processes underpinning the LLMs under comparison can significantly reduce the number of responses required to reliably compare the performance of LLMs, and this advantage generalizes to non-identical LLMs.